danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 |:-:|:-:|:-:|:-:|:-:|
 |validate|validate|Optional|false|Validate resource files in verbose log|

-With above parameter set to true, users will get a detailed report in verbose log if the resource is non-conformant.
+With above parameter set to true, users will get a detailed report in verbose log if the resource is non-conformant. [ @<7C029C39-BC06-6716-9569-44023A0AA6DA> does that mean the user must use verbose option in addition to validate option in order to see the validation results?]

-We call validation **both before and after** anonymization.
-The first call checks the input resource.
+We call validation **both before and after** anonymization. [ @<7C029C39-BC06-6716-9569-44023A0AA6DA> if we always validate both input and output, this can be expensive and annoying to the user.
+Imagine a scenario in which the user is trying to iteratively create a configuration file using the same input file which is valid.
+There is no point in validating input every time if it is not changing. validating input and output should be indepenent] The first call checks the input resource.
 The second call checks the anonymized output resource.

 Example input resource:
 ```json